 The model allows the user to specify the share of intermediate input cost in total cost below which the Leontief alternative is automatically selected.
 The user also has the option to make activity and region-specific decisions about the selection of CES or Leontief forms.

-A more flexible specification exists but is not included in GLOBE_CC.
+A more flexible specification, with substitution possibilities between intermediate inputs, exists but is not included in this version of ANARRES.